Yendegaia National Park: Flora and fauna

 The new park protects the last remaining sub-Antarctic beech forest, one of Earth's largest remnants of the Gondwana super continent dating back 180 million years ago.
 Other species that can be found in the park include Lenga (Nothofagus pumilio), Canelo (Drimys winteri) and Coigüe (Nothofagus dombeyi).
 The area provides an important habitat for three species in danger of extinction (the culpeo, the river otter, and the ruddy-headed geese), and a broad range of native flora and fauna, including 128 vascular plant species and 49 bird species.

 Administration and access

 The park is administered by the Chilean National Forest Corporation (CONAF).
 The nearest urban area is the town of Porvenir in Chile, although the Argentinian city of Ushuaia is also nearby.
 The park can be reached by sea from Puerto Williams, or by road along the Y-85 route south from Porvenir.

 Trails

 As the park was only founded in December 2013, official trails have not yet been created, but there are many non-official trails with various levels of difficulty starting from both the end of the Y-85 and from Fagnago Lake.

 Weather

 Classified as subpolar oceanic climate, the weather in this region is variable and often inhospitable with heavy rain and regularly overcast skies.
-In winter, from June to September, the temperature can drop to 11° Celsius below zero.
-In summer, temperatures occasionally reach 24° Celsius.
+In winter, from June to September, the temperature can drop to 11 °C below zero.
+In summer, temperatures occasionally reach 24 °C.